Kluge1/2020-04-27-git-dan/README.md

 	-allows addition of simple commit message w/o using editor git checkout : moving HEAD in history checkout <hash> <file>
-git log : look at the commit history git log --oneline : simple one line log view git diff : look at differences between current state and what git knows
+	checkout <HASH> : moves HEAD to that location git log : look at the commit history git log --oneline : simple one line log view git diff : look at differences between current state and what git knows